Below you can find a complete list of types of animals in Ireland. We currently track 233 animals in the country and add more every day!

 Zoos in Ireland

 Ireland offers stunning views of architecture, natural landscapes, and beautiful wildlife, proving an exceptional travel destination.
 Adding to the draw are the zoos, wildlife parks, and aquariums that visitors can explore to gain a better understanding of local and exotic flora and fauna.
-Here are some of the top rated zoos to visit in Ireland:
+Here are some of the top-rated zoos to visit in Ireland:

 - Belfast Zoo – Sitting on 55 acres of land, the Belfast Zoo offers an extensive list of animals for viewing purposes.
 The zoo suffered damage during WWII but was able to rebuild and bring in more species, now holding around 120 different species.
-The Belfast Zoo aids conservation efforts around the world and is constantly improving its own systems.
+The Belfast Zoo aids conservation efforts around the world and is constantly improving its systems.

-Endangered Animals
+Rarest Animals

+Sadly, there are animals in Ireland that have gone from being part of the everyday landscape to becoming a rare sight.
 Endangered mammals in Ireland include the otter, the pine martin, and the red squirrel.
 Unique fish like the gillaroo, pollan, and goureen are also in danger of becoming extinct.

 The Flag of Ireland

 The flag of the Republic of Ireland is a rectangular flag divided into three wide vertical stripes in green, white, and orange, with the green stripe closest to the flag pole.
+The flag was designed to symbolize the inclusion and union of the people of different traditions on the island of Ireland.
+According to the constitution of the Republic of Ireland, every person born in Ireland is part of an independent Irish nation, regardless of ethnic origin, religion, or political conviction.

 Irish Animals